90s vehicles

 Despite how bland they look today, these designs were taking a massive risk, departing from their angular and blocky designs and trying something new.
 What ended up happening is quite possibly the last great generation of simple off-roaders.
 Solid front axle designs, dot.com bubble engineering money, good power and emissions, and basic, simple electronics that were nice to have and did not get in the way.

-That said, here are the top three vehicles from the 1990s that are quickly becoming instant classics and why you should get one for yourself right now.
+That said, here are the top three ’90s vehicles that are quickly becoming instant classics and why you should get one for yourself right now.

 1. 80-series Toyota Land Cruiser